Howard University Graduate Program in Atmospheric Science (HUPAS)

 Fire Weather & Wildfire Dynamics

-Field and modeling studies of severe fire weather, fire-induced winds, and smoke emissions (PM2.5, black carbon, greenhouse gases) and their impacts on air quality and climate.
+Studies of fire weather, fire-induced winds, and smoke emissions and their impacts on air quality and climate.

 Profs.
 Wilkins & Ichoku